Ratzifutzi/game-portfolio/projects/2020/14 Hyper Research Spaceship/README.md

 A sequel to [my first spaceship](/projects/2019/11%20Innovation%20Spaceship/).
 I wanted to make a new game with my newfound knowledge etc.

 ### Codebase
 100% by myself, unless explicitly mentioned in a comment at the top of the file.
+The quality of the code is TERRIBLE and there are a lot of issues, for example, the lights are updating more often than there are frames on your screen.